kubeflow/pipelines/components/gcp/ml_engine/batch_predict/README.md

 Name | Description | Type
 :--- | :---------- | :---
-job_id | The ID of the created batch job. | String output_path | The output path of the batch prediction job | GCSPath
+job_id | The ID of the created batch job. | String

 ## Cautions & requirements